protobox/protobox-docs/installation.md

 # Installation

-Using the command line line (**OSX, *nix**):

-	vagrant plugin install vagrant-protobox
-	ruby -e "$(curl -fsSL https://raw.github.com/protobox/protobox/master/lib/shell/bootstrap)"
+Open up terminal and run the following:

+	gem install protobox && protobox init

-Then run `vagrant up` and pull up `http://192.168.5.10/` in your browser to see if it is setup correctly.
+Then run `vagrant up` and follow the protobox instructions on screen.

 ## Having issues?